Lavedonio/Alexandria/docs/bigquery_tools.md

 ```

 ### upload(self, dataframe, dataset, table, \*\*kwargs)
-Prepare dataframe columns and executes an insert SQL command into BigQuery.
+Clean the dataframe column names and executes a command equivalent of SQL "INSERT" into BigQuery.

-\*\*kwargs are passed directly to pandas.to_gbq method.
+_\*\*kwargs_ are passed directly to pandas.to_gbq method.
 The complete documentation of this method can be found here:
 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_gbq.html